anhenderson1/ECE-143-Group-13-Project-/README.md

 This will:

-   Load and preprocess the dataset
+  - Load and preprocess the dataset

-   Perform data quality checks
+  - Perform data quality checks

-   Generate key EDA plots
+  - Generate key EDA plots

-   Train both full and compact Random Forest models
+  - Train both full and compact Random Forest models

-   Print accuracy, classification reports, and a sample prediction
+  - Print accuracy, classification reports, and a sample prediction

-5. To view all visualizations
+5. To view all visualizations, open the notebook:

-   Open the notebook:

    jupyter notebook notebook/lifestyle_datamining.ipynb

-   Third-Party Modules Used
+# Third-Party Modules Used

 These modules must be installed before running the project:

 Data Handling